mweglowski/bandit_demonstration/README.md

-# K-Armed Bandit Problem Simulator
+# Multi-Armed Bandit Problem Simulator
 This is a React-based simulator for the k-armed bandit problem, designed to test and visualize reinforcement learning strategies with an interactive UI styled using Tailwind CSS.

 ## Built With